Marco-Data26/HR-Analysis-Dashboard/README.md

 ## Description

-Human Resources dashboard using Power BI.
+Human Resources dashboard using SQL server and Power BI.

 This dashboard provides insights into HR performance, key workforce trends, and support data-driven decision making.